-- the BC, the MS and the Commission Delegation /CFCU (IPA under centralised / decentralised management); - the BC, the MS and the AO in coordination with the Commission Delegation where applicable (IPA under decentralised management without ex-ante control of the Commission (EDIS) and ENPI).
+- the BC, the MS and the EU Delegation/CFCE (IPA under centralised management /decentralised management with ex ante control); - the BC, the MS and the AO in coordination with the EU Delegation as appropriate (IPA under decentralised management without ex-ante control and ENPI).

-For this purpose monthly meetings between the Commission Delegation / AO, BC Ministries concerned with Twinning projects and RTAs should be held.
+For this purpose monthly meetings between the EU Delegation/CFCE/AO, BC Ministries concerned with Twinning projects and RTAs should be held.

-- The Project Leader of the MS will be required to submit formal reports and the Project Leader of the BC will be fully involved in this process and will be required to co-sign them. (see section 6.4); - The proper implementation of Twinning projects may be assessed in the framework of monitoring bodies set up by the respective EU programme, in order to review results and achievements of the project against those set out in the work plan.
+- The MS Project Leader will be required to submit formal reports; the BC Project Leader should be fully involved in this process and will be required to co-sign such reports. (see section 6.4) - The proper implementation of Twinning projects may be assessed by monitoring bodies set up by the respective EU programme, in order to review results and achievements of the project against those set out in the work plan.